elmerdotdev/ciccc-node-js-graphql-lab/README.md

 # GraphQL - Lab Day

 **Goal:** Create an Apollo Server/Express/MongoDB backend with MVC and CRUD functionality.
+There will be 3 collections: `products`, `customers`, and `orders` where `orders` is the junction table combining the products to customers.

 ## Instructions